Family Violence Learning Series

 The Safe and Secure Practice Guide is a trauma informed practice guide for understanding and responding to children and young people affected by family violence.
 It can be used by individuals, teams or whole workplaces.
 The guide talks about the impact of family violence on children and young people, and ways that adults can support healing and growth by meeting the needs of affected children.
 The Practice Guide was developed by Australian Childhood Foundation in partnership with the Eastern Metropolitan Regional Family Violence Partnership.

-Join us for a limited series of live webinars, each lasting an hour, on the following topics.
-Come to one or all, register below.
+In 2023 we recorded a limited series of live webinars, each lasting an hour, on a range of family violence topics.

 Learn practical approaches and hear from other practitioners about what works when providing family violence support oriented towards the needs of children and young people.